MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/glint.md

 ---
 # Glint with Viva Insights report

-The **Viva Insights with Glint** report connects sentiment data from Glint and collaboration data from Viva Insights.
+The **Viva Insights with Glint** shows how Glint survey questions and Viva Insights metrics are related.

 With this report, you can: